OpenIndiana/oi-userland/components/runtime/openjdk-19/patches/README.txt

 New DefaultPollerProvider; create a DevPollPoller stub that throws UnsupportedOperationException similar to the way that the AIX implementation does.
-This is enought to make the code compile, and things like jkstat work, but jshell doesn't present a prompt (it was fine in 19+21).
+This is enough to make the code compile, and things like jkstat work, but jshell doesn't present a prompt (it was fine in 19+21).
 So this will need a working implementation to fix jshell and Loom.